How To Disable the Keyboard on a Chromebook

 - Log in and then open your Chromebook menu.
 Either click on the status area, which is located on the bottom right side of your screen, or press Alt + Shift + S.

 - Check if you have the Accessibility feature in your Chromebook menu.

-In case you don’t have the Accessibility feature displayed on the menu, follow these steps to enable it before you continue:
+In case you don’t have the Accessibility feature displayed on your menu, follow the steps below to enable it before you continue:

-- Click on the Settings option in the lower left corner in your Chromebook menu
+- Click on the Settings option in the lower left corner of your Chromebook menu.

-- In the Settings for your Chromebook account, click on the three horizontal lines located on the top left corner of your screen
+- Now, in the Settings for your Chromebook account, click on the three horizontal lines located on the top left corner of your screen.

 Now, let’s continue with disabling the on-screen keyboard.